hashicorp/terraform-provider-vsphere/README.md

 ## Requirements
 -	[Terraform](https://www.terraform.io/downloads.html) 0.12.x
     - Note that version 0.11.x currently works, but is [deprecated](https://www.hashicorp.com/blog/deprecating-terraform-0-11-support-in-terraform-providers/)
-- vSphere 6.7
+- vSphere 6.5
-   -  Currently, this provider is being tested for compatibility with vSphere 6.
-We do not currently test vSphere 7, but plans are underway to add support.
+   -  Currently, this provider is not tested for vSphere 7, but plans are underway to add support.
 -	[Go](https://golang.org/doc/install) 1.14.x (to build the provider plugin)

 ## Building The Provider